-Under Penal Code 21.11(a)(1) a person may be charged with Indecency with a Child by Contact.
-This refers to sexual touching of a child that does not involve penetration.
+Under Penal Code 21.11(a)(1) a person may be charged with Indecency with a Child by Contact, or fondling, if he or she has sexual contact with a child under 17.
+This refers to sexual touching of a child.
+It does not involve penetration.

-Sexual contact means touching, even through clothing, a child’s anus, breast, or any part of the child’s genitals.
+Sexual contact means touching, even through clothing, of a child’s anus, breast, or any part of the child’s genitals.
 It also means touching, even through clothing, any part of the child with the anus, breast, or any part of the genitals of the person.
-If the accused was not more than three years older than the victim, the accused may be eligible to raise an affirmative defense based on age.

-Under 21.11(a)(2), indecency with a child by exposure, the statute criminalizes the conduct of an individual who exposes their anus or any part of their genitals, knowing the child is present; or causes the child to expose the child’s anus or any part of the child’s genitals with the intent to arouse or gratify the sexual desire of any person.
+Texas Penal Code 21.11(a)(2) criminalizes the conduct of an individual who exposes their anus or any part of their genitals, knowing a child is present, or causes a child to expose the child’s anus or any part of the child’s genitals with the intent to arouse or gratify the sexual desire of any person.

-Indecency with a child by contact is a second-degree felony and carries a prison range of two to twenty years and/or a fine of up to $10,000.
-Indecency with a child by exposure is a third-degree felony and carries a prison range of two to ten years and/or a fine of up to $10,000.
+Indecency with a child by contact is a second-degree felony and carries a prison range of two to twenty years and up to a $10,000 fine.
+Indecency with a child by exposure is a third-degree felony and carries a prison range of two to ten years and up to a $10,000 fine.

 In rare instances, a prosecutor may agree to place a person on deferred adjudication for Indecency with a Child.
 While deferred adjudication may avoid a conviction for many purposes, it is still a reportable conviction for purposes of sex offender registration.
 In other words, a person placed on deferred adjudication for indecency with a child must register as a sex offender for 10 years.